Skip to main content

 • CAPS Education and Outreach Workshops — CAPS offers psycho-educational programs designed to reduce distress and/or increase wellbeing including topics such as Anxiety Management, Self-Compassion, and Imposter Phenomenon.

-• Diversity Education — Supporting the goals of the Affirmative Action Office, these sessions provide an opportunity to learn the positive steps one can take to ensure equal employment opportunities of a protected class.
+• Diversity Education — Supporting the goals of the Office of Equal Opportunity and Access, these sessions provide an opportunity to learn the positive steps one can take to ensure equal employment opportunities of a protected class.

 • Diversity, Equity and Inclusion Resources (PSU login required) — Curated readings, videos, podcasts, and more on a variety of topics including DEI research, implicit bias, equity-minded assessment, and DEI action planning.